 |Please wait a few moments for the map to initialise and load the icons|

 You can identify the ship and find its call sign by placing your mouse cursor over the ship's icons.
-Their racks will start to fade in from midday on the 14th and fade out from 12 noon on the 15th.
-A lot will converge on the wrecksite causing a mass of entangled lines; for those ships in this area, you can toggle the tracks on and off for clarity
+They and their tracks will start to fade in from midday on the 14th and fade out from 12 noon on the 15th.
+A lot will converge on the wrecksite causing a mass of entangled lines; for those ships in this area, you can toggle the tracks on and off for clarity.
+The ice field will also be visible during this period, too.

 Note: When initialising, you may need to turn the checkboxes on and off to activate them properly (this is a bug that I am working on).
 To see how the disaster played out "in real time" on April 14th and 15th, reset your clock based on this page.